mindymallory/PriceAnalysis/14-BeefCattleMarkets.Rmd

 Into an Excel spreadsheet, download futures prices for January 2017 Feeder Cattle futures prices ([CME/FCF2017](https://www.quandl.com/data/CME/FCF2017)), March 2017 Corn futures prices ([CME/CH2017](https://www.quandl.com/data/CME/CH2017)), and June 2017 Live Cattle futures prices ([CME/LCM2017](https://www.quandl.com/data/CME/LCM2017)) from Quandl.com.

 1. Suppose you perform risk management for a large feedlot in Western Kansas.
-You decide on December 1st, 2016 that you will buy 266 feeder cattle on December 20th, 2016 and feed them out to market weight when you will sell them to a packer on May 20, 2015.
+You decide on December 1st, 2016 that you will buy 266 feeder cattle on December 20th, 2016 and feed them out to market weight when you will sell them to a packer on May 20, 2017.
 You need to hedge exposure to the price risk you face in feeding the steers to market weight.
+Assume you place the animals at 750 lbs and market them at 1250 lbs.

     a.
 State the futures trades you will make to put on a cattle crush spread and hedge this price risk.
 Note the contracts bought/sold, and the dates on which you buy/sell to open and sell/buy to close your futures positions.
     b.
 Calculate the gain or loss in your futures position as of May 20, 2015, include changes in the basis in your calculation.